Sublimez72/x509_tls/Documentation.md

 I ran the commands:

-easy-rsa pki-init
+easy-rsa pki-init  <br />
-easy-rsa build-ca nopass
+easy-rsa build-ca nopass  <br />
-easy-rsa gen-req {servername} nopass
+easy-rsa gen-req {servername} nopass  <br />
-I made sure that the DN of the server is the same as the one the client curls. easy-rsa gen-req {clientname} nopass easy-rsa sign-req server {servername} nopass easy-rsa sign-req client {clientname} nopass easy-rsa gen-crl nopass
+I made sure that the DN of the server is the same as the one the client curls.  <br />
+easy-rsa gen-req {clientname} nopass  <br />
+easy-rsa sign-req server {servername} nopass  <br />
+easy-rsa sign-req client {clientname} nopass  <br />
+easy-rsa gen-crl nopass  <br />

 After I did this I edited the files: docker-compose.yml and client.dockerfile so that the certificates and all the necessary files were copied to each machine.

 Finally I edited the server.conf and client.sh file to implement ssl.